 The Park Blocks

-The South Park Blocks - In 1852, the farsighted pioneers set aside 25 blocks of parkland running north to south through Portland intending the blocks to serve as both a promenade and possibly a firebreak between real estate investments and the wooded hills above the new townsite.
-By the 1870s, the South Park Blocks had become a prestigious residential district lined with Italianate mansions and churches.
+In 1852, the farsighted pioneers set aside 25 blocks of parkland running north to south through Portland intending the blocks to serve as both a promenade and possibly a firebreak, between real estate investments, and the wooded hills above the new town site.

-Through the end of the nineteenth century, the Park Blocks developed as a "promenade ground," complete with Dutch elms planted in rows and even, briefly, a racetrack.
+Through the end of the nineteenth century, the Park Blocks developed as a "promenade ground", complete with Dutch elms planted in rows.
+And even, briefly, a racetrack.

-Now known as the Cultural District, as the city moved westward, the "South Park Blocks" were chosen as the ideal place to locate some of the citys most important institutions like...
+Now known as the Cultural District, as the city moved westward, the "South Park Blocks" were chosen as the ideal place to locate some of the city's most important institutions like...

-In 1966, the Oregon Historical Society built its new Oregon History Center, and in later years, bought the historic Sovereign Hotel to house the society's offices.
+In 1966, the Oregon Historical Society built its new Oregon History Center, and in later years, bought the historic Sovereign Hotel, to house the society's offices.

 Permanent exhibits at the museum include:

-The Portland Penny.
+Another permanent exhibit, is The Portland Penny.

 FOLLOW ALONG WITH PICTURES.